kidanger/Drystal/doc/api.rst

 .. lua:function:: set_fullscreen(fullscreen: bool)

-   Enable or disable the fullscreen mode.
+   Enables or disables the fullscreen mode.

    .. note:: It will make the game fits the whole page in a browser and not use
              the fullscreen mode.
 We choose this behavior because the echap key will not